djmad123/100-days-of-code/log.md

 ### Day 2: Apr 16, 2020
 **Today's Progress:
+Commit git changes.
+Had to review.
-Playing with CSS Variables and JS
+Started on - Playing with CSS Variables and JS